stuij/rath/README.md

 Xboo and MBv2 support has been removed.
 I would like to have a conversation with people that can still run that setup in this day and age.

+Converted all Forth words to lowercase.
+I don't like my programming language screaming at me, and life is too short to press the capslock button all the time.

 ## how to build/use

 Install devkitARM, libtonc, and make sure the binaries are in your exec